Noroff-FEU-Assignments/project-exam-2-7oiden/README.md

 has a customer facing side with booking functionality, and a admin section that can be accessed with the use of JWT tokens.
-In the admin section, contact and booking enquiries can be handled as well as adding new establishments.
+In the admin section, contact and booking enquiries can be handled as well the option to add new establishments.

-The WP WooCommerce API is used for the establishments, customer reviews and authentification, while a API from Strapi hosted on Heroku is used to store and fetch data from booking- and contact enquiries.
-In addition a Google Maps API i used to fetch live map data from hotel addresses.
+The WP WooCommerce API is used for the establishments, customer reviews and authentication, while an API from Strapi hosted on Heroku is used to store and fetch data from booking- and contact enquiries.
+In addition a Google Maps API is used to fetch live map data from hotel addresses.

 #### Sign in as admin: